I live in Switzerland and have had the luxury of experiencing its culture and tasting many delicious chocolates (maybe a few too many...).

 Spielzeug Welten Museum

-View glassmakers at work in the factor and have a go at glass blowing yourself!
+View glassmakers at work in the factory and have a go at glass blowing yourself!
 For the littler members of the family, there is a marble tower for them to explore.

 This factory is not in Basel but rather located close to Lucerne.
 Regardless I recommend it, especially for artisans or people who enjoy unique glass wear.